ribner/tooshort/README.md

 **Args:**

-- X: Pd dataframe containing X - optional
+- X (Pd dataframe): containing X - optional
-- y: target list - optional
+- y (list): target list - optional
-- X_test: pd dataframe - optional
+- X_test (pd dataframe): X_test - optional
-- y_test: pd dataframe - optional
+- y_test (pd dataframe): y_test - optional
-- X_train: pd dataframe - optional
+- X_train (pd dataframe): X_train - optional
-- y_train: pd dataframe - optional
+- y_train (pd dataframe): y_train - optional
-- prediction_type: string - Either "classification" or "regression" - optional
+- prediction_type (str): Either "classification" or "regression" - optional
-- imb_pipline_steps: list - Containing imbalanced learn Pipeline steps. ex [('smote', SMOTE(random_state=random_state))].
+- imb_pipline_steps (list): Containing imbalanced learn Pipeline steps. ex [('smote', SMOTE(random_state=random_state))].
 If you want to use this within the search method
   dont add a sklearn model step to the end of this, that will be done automatically in the the search function. - optional
-- models: list - List of models to be used in in the search function.
+- models (list): List of models to be used in in the search function.
 This would be set automatically in choose_models function, but you can override here.
 Do not instantiate the models within the list. - optional

 **Returns:**
 None